thoughtbot/ios-on-rails/book/iOS/posting_an_event.md

 If the the task completes with an error, `eventID` will remain nil.

-Either way, we want to execute the completion block on the main queue, since the block will be updating the UI.
-The completion block will return either an updated event or an error depending on whether or not the POST was successful.
+Either way, we want to execute the completion block with whatever the `eventID` and the `error` are.
+We also need to execute the completion block on the main queue, since the block will be updating the UI.